 After countless visits to Germany, I finally made it to Düsseldorf, a city whose name I was familiar with, yet a city that I had managed to avoid.
 For some reason I had gotten it into my head that I wouldn’t like Düsseldorf; my reasoning was that Germany has plenty of charming towns with castles and timbered-houses galore, so why would I want to visit what I imagined was a modern, nondescript city?
 Well, I sure swallowed my words, because it turns out everything I had envisioned about Düsseldorf was wrong!
 I ended up have the best time in the city and there were even a few moments over the course of my trip where I found myself looking around and thinking, “I could actually live here”.
-Düsseldorf was green and livable, it had super funky futuristic architecture but also historical pockets, cool street art and free outdoor concerts, oh, and enough restaurants to make any foodie drool.
+Düsseldorf was green and livable city, it had super funky futuristic architecture but also historical pockets, cool street art and free outdoor concerts, oh, and enough restaurants to make any foodie drool.
 It was the perfect city break and today I’m going to share my 72-hour itinerary to some of the best things to do in Düsseldorf, so that hopefully you too can see what all the fuss is about!

 Things to do in Düsseldorf